CodingFever/Little-Games/README.md

 # Little-Games
-This is a collection of small games I interested in Current goal -- greedy snack
+This is a collection of small games I interested in Current goal -- greedy snack in python